 This week I want to discuss the RSI Divergence Indicator study.
 It's that's great for spotting divergence and add to our Divergence Study Series.
 In fact, the last divergence study focused on volume by reviewing the On Balance Volume study and this study will focus on price by reviewing the RSI Indicator.

+The price formed a higher move than the RSI.
+This bearish divergence is an indication of weak momentum.
 This week I wanted to add to the Divergence Studies Collection by focusing on the RSI and the Divergent RSI as a trading signal and confirmation indicator.
 In fact, there is one particular reason for choosing the RSI study as my next project; discussing why indicators are chosen and when to use them.

 When I was learning the market and developing an understanding of the different indicators, the RSI Study showed me that even the greatest indicators have limitations.
 The simple fact is they are not perfect, and they all lag price action, but they do help paint a clearer picture.